metamath/lamp-guide/docs/index.md

 Here are their icons and meanings:

 * Box: Select or deselect all current statements.
-* Up: Move the selected statements up in the list.
+* Up: Move the selected statement(s)/step(s) up in the list.
-* Down: Move the selected statements down in the list.
+* Down: Move the selected statement(s)/step(s) down in the list.
-* "+": Add a statement (which you then type in).
+* "+": Add a statement/step (which you then type in).
-* Trash can: Delete the selected statement(s).
+* Trash can: Delete the selected statement(s)/step(s).
-* Duplicated "+": Copy the selected statement.
+* Duplicated "+": Copy the selected statement/step.
-* Merge: Merge the selected statement to a similar statement.
+* Merge: Merge the selected statement/step to a similar statement.
-  Before clicking this button select only one statement;
+  Before clicking this button select only one statement/step;
   the other similar one will be detected by metamath-lamp.
-* Magnifying glass: Search for a statement pattern in the current context.
+* Magnifying glass: Search for a statement pattern in the current context to add its as a new statement/step.
-  The selected pattern one (if any) will be added as a new statement.
+  The selected pattern one (if any) will be added as a new statement/step.
   See [search patterns](#search-patterns) for more about search patterns.
 * A with arrow: Apply a replacement (aka substitution) to all statements.
   See [replacement](#replacement) for more information.
 * Network: Unify.
 If no statements are selected, it will attempt to unify all statements to create a proof.
-If a statement is selected, it will open a dialogue to start a bottom-up search for a proof; see [proving bottom-up](#proving-bottom-up) for more about that.
+If a statement/step is selected, it will open a dialogue to start a bottom-up search for a proof; see [proving bottom-up](#proving-bottom-up) for more about that.